facelessuser/wcmatch/docs/src/markdown/pathlib.md

 you can raise or lower this limit via the keyword option `limit`.
 If you set `limit` to `0`, there will be no limit.

-/// new | New 6.0
+> [!new] New 6.0
-The imposed pattern limit and corresponding `limit` option was introduced in 6.0.
+> The imposed pattern limit and corresponding `limit` option was introduced in 6.0.
-///

 ### Differences